HenrikBengtsson/x86-64-level/README.md

 machine, the produced binary will only use x86-64-v3 instructions and will therefore also run on the newer x86-64-v4 machine.

-Tips: If you work on a high-performance compute (HPC) environment with compute nodes of different generations of CPUs, and you want a smooth ride, compile your software tools to use the oldest x86-64 level.
+Tip: If you work on a high-performance compute (HPC) environment with compute nodes of different generations of CPUs, and you want a smooth ride, compile your software tools to use the oldest x86-64 level.
 This won't make best use of the more modern CPUs, but the software